 After a surgical intervention or severe sports injury, a patient should initiate the rehabilitation process as early as practicable.
-The main goal of rehabilitation is to reduce pain, stiffness and functional limitations, but also to increase the strength and endurance of muscles.
-Additionally, enhancing posture and coordination or balance are vital.
-Because the use of orthoses is inevitable in most cases, Spentys wants to highlight the importance of such orthopedic medical devices and more particularly the 3D printed ones.
-The following article will be focused on underlining the benefits of 3D printed orthopedic devices, with an emphasis on sports injuries.
+The main goal of rehabilitation is to reduce pain, stiffness, and functional limitations, but also to increase the strength and endurance of muscles.
+Additionally, enhancing posture and coordination or balance is vital.
+Because the use of orthoses is inevitable in most cases, Spentys wants to highlight the importance of such orthopaedic medical devices and, more particularly, the 3Dprinted ones.
+The following article will be focused on underlining the benefits of 3D printed orthopaedic devices, with an emphasis on sports injuries.

 When a physiotherapist decides to initiate aquatic therapy, these braces can also show their benefits.
 The athlete can easily continue this therapy wearing their 3D printed cast to regain mobility and strengthen weakened muscles using the water as accommodating resistance matching the patient’s applied force or effort.
 If the physiotherapist decides to advance aquatic therapy without any kind of bracing, Spentys brings an ideal solution as their braces are easily removed and re-applied via self-adhesive straps.
 These bindings have several other advantages.
 For instance, they allow the initiation of manual physiotherapy sooner than a traditional plaster because of the possibility of taking off the brace and reattaching it later.
 It is known that manual physiotherapy can positively impact clinical outcomes, including pain relief.

 In addition to previous techniques, the effectiveness of low-intensity pulsed ultrasound for fracture healing can be ameliorated.
 Again, the temporary removal of the brace shows its advantage by ensuring complete contact of the LIPUS-sensor with the skin.
 In that way, the time for fracture union is reduced and the patient’s quality of life is improved.